owaisghaf/QA-Project-GymBookingSystem/README.md

 # Gym Services Booking Application
-####Mohammed Owais Ghafoor
+#### Mohammed Owais Ghafoor

 ### 1. Project Introduction

 The purpose of this application is to allow for multiple customers to create bookings for different services and classes at the gym.<br>
-This includes PT sessions, Swimming, Boxing and High Intensity Interval Training (HIIT).<br>
+This includes PT sessions, Swimming, Boxing and High Intensity Interval Training (HIIT).
-It utilises CRUD functionality where the 'customer' has a one-to-many relationship with 'Booking'.<br>
+It utilises CRUD functionality where the 'customer' has a one-to-many relationship with 'Booking'.
 This will allow the gym itself to access the database and Create, Read, Update or Delete customer and booking information when needed.<br>
 <br>